PrintersForAnts/Salad_Fork/docs/xy_motion.md

 **Steps:**

 1. Attach the motor assembly to the B_drive_Frame_lower using 1 M3x6 BHCS in the position shown.
-Orient the stepper so that the wires are on the left side
+Orient the stepper so that the wires are on the left side (when viewed from the rear of the printer).

 ![](images/b_drive_m3_x8.png)